readdle/system7/Why custom submodules system.md

 #### Some assumptions we made while building System 7

+System 7 follows the philosophy of subrepos/submodules.
+We do not claim that this is the only possible way to organize your project dependencies.
+Some people like monorepo, some like Carthage, some Cocoapods, etc. One can actually use all of the above in a single project.
+Everyone chooses what's best for them and every approach has its pros and cons.

 We use `s7` for de-facto centralized commercial repos that use single (GitHub) server and branch-based pull requests.
 We are not using forks for our private repos, we are not using other kinds of remotes except `origin`.
 Thus: `s7` always assumes that there's just one remote and it's named `origin`

 We do not play the game of naming local branches differently from remote branches, so `s7` always assumes that `origin/branch-name` is tracked by local branch `branch-name`

+As `s7` had been developed under the pressure of the deadline, we had no time to make it cross-platform.
+To be honest, I don't think we would ever develop `s7` if there was no pressure of an urgent migration to Git.
+As our team develops at Mac OS, `s7` is the Mac-only.

 There's such thing as octopus merge (one can merge more than two heads at a time).
 I haven't found a way to detect and prohibit this stuff.
 Custom merge driver isn't called in case of octopus.
 All merge hooks can be bypassed with `--no-verify`, so I don't rely on them;
 The only option was pre-commit hook, but I think you know the result.
 One more note on octopus – I tried to merge two branches into master.
-Two of three brances changed the same file (`.s7substate` in my experiment, but I think it doesn't really matter) – octopus strategy failed and fell back to the default merge of...
+Two of three branches changed the same file (`.s7substate` in my experiment, but I think it doesn't really matter) – octopus strategy failed and fell back to the default merge of...
 I don't know what – the result was like I didn't merge anything, but the file had a conflict :joy: